bakermat/suffersync/README.md

     - Your intervals.icu athlete id & API key.
 - Run the app with `suffersync` or `python -m suffersync`.

+## Changes in v1.4.0
+- Existing workouts in intervals.icu will now be overwritten when they have the same name, to avoid duplicate uploads.
+- Special characters like '.' or ':' will now show up correctly in intervals.icu.
+If you upgraded from an older release, you might see a few duplicates for workouts that have a '.' or '/' in them, you will have to manually remove the ones without these characters from intervals.icu.

 ## Changes in v1.3.0
 - Introduced the option to include swim, run and strength training for uploading to intervals.icu.
 By default they're all disabled.
 - Introduced the option to add the Wahoo SYSTM description to the intervals.icu workout.
 It's pretty verbose so this is also optional and disabled by default.